FOREX-Asian trade-related currencies strengthen after China data | Business

 FOREX-Asian trade-related currencies strengthen after China data

-An index tracking the greenback against a basket of currencies was last steady at 93.68, close to the top of the last three months' trading range.
-"The dollar can remain elevated this week," said Commonwealth Bank of Australia analyst Kim Mundy.
-"A lack of fiscal stimulus and rising coronavirus infections raise concerns about the global economic outlook."
+An index tracking the greenback against a basket of currencies was last down 0.3% at 93.40, close to the top of the last three months' trading range.
+Euro/dollar rose 0.3% at $1.1758, while dollar/yen held steady at 105.33.

-Euro/dollar was also neutral at $1.1714.
-Faint hopes that Democrats and the White House could agree on a new spending programme was tempered by the opposition of Senate Republicans and as investors focused on what the election outcome means for stimulus later.

-Fifteen days out from election day, Biden leads Trump by about 10 points in national polls, and has a narrow lead in several battleground states.
-The pair are due to face off in a final debate on Thursday.
-Elsewhere, the Nordic currencies strengthened, with the Norwegian crown leading the way.
-The crown was up 0.5% versus the U.S. dollar at 9.3430 and by the same amount versus the euro at 10.9395.
+Investors focused on what the U.S. election outcome means for fiscal stimulus later.
+Fifteen days out from election day, Biden leads Trump by about 10 points in national polls.
+"The impact of the election assuming the Democrats win is somewhat bullish for emerging markets, but has no clear impact on euro/dollar," said Sebastien Galy, analyst at Nordea Asset Management.

-The British pound also rose by 0.4% versus the euro to 90.38 pence, on hopes the deadlock in Brexit talks can be broken.
-Versus the dollar, sterling rose 0.3% at $1.2955.
+Elsewhere, the British pound rose by 0.4% versus the euro to 90.41 pence on hopes the deadlock in Brexit talks can be broken.
+Versus the dollar, sterling rose 0.6% at $1.30.

 - READ MORE ON: